microsoft/code-with-engineering-playbook/TECH-LEADS-CHECKLIST.md

 - [ ] Document major design decisions and alternatives.
 - [ ] Stories and/or PRs link to the design document.
 - [ ] Each user story includes a task for design review by default, which is assigned or removed during sprint planning.
+- [ ] Project advisors are invited to design reviews or asked to give feedback to the design decisions captured in documentation.
+- [ ] Discover all the reviews that the customer's processes require and plan for them.

 ## Code Reviews